zulip/zulip/templates/zerver/help/web-public-streams.md

 ### Information about the organization

-* The organization settings and stream settings menus are not available to logged out visitors.
-However, the organization's settings configuration (E.g. Linkifiers or the "Organization permissions" settings) are required for the web application to load, and thus [may be accessed via the Zulip API][info-via-api].
+* The **Organization settings** and **Stream settings** menus are not available to logged out visitors.
+However, organization settings data is required for Zulip to load, and may thus be [accessed via the Zulip API][info-via-api].
 * Logged out visitors cannot view [organization statistics](/help/analytics).

-[info-via-api]: /help/web public-streams#information-that-can-be-accessed-via-api-when-web public-streams-are-enabled
+[info-via-api]: /help/web-public-streams#information-that-can-be-accessed-via-api-when-web-public-streams-are-enabled

 ### Information about users